yablokosmonaut/rbw-audio/README.md

 * [VE Pro Super Nova](https://photos.app.goo.gl/tbgVABTy5Py1hca5A) **$50** You can see where the headstrap contacts the cups, no other visible wear to note.
 Pictured with Brainwavz perforated pads ($20 extra) either way comes with stock pads.
 * [Sennheiser HD560S](https://photos.app.goo.gl/tbgVABTy5Py1hca5A) **$100** In excellent condition, original box, cable, velor pads, and 1/4 inch jack.
-* [Fostex TR50P Modhouse Argon Mk3](https://photos.app.goo.gl/ZSPBEwcvUwK98oDj9) **$240** Sad to let these go, but with what's needed to drive them and their slim use cases (have to be at a desk) they are not in budget.
+* [Fostex TR50P Modhouse Argon Mk3](https://photos.app.goo.gl/ZSPBEwcvUwK98oDj9) **$240** Sad to let these go, but with what's needed to drive them and rare use cases (have to be at a desk) they are not in budget.
 Has stock protein pads, ZMF protein pads, orange cable with 3.5mm termination, black cable with 1/4 inch termination, 3.5mm-1/4 inch adapter, and Alcantara suspension band.
 Box too.
 Condition may as well be open box.

 ## IEMs and earbuds